 Given that blockchain is a technology and that the first application dealt with money, companies like IBM, the Bank of America, and Fidelity Investments are exploring how to use it.
 A cursory web search reveals that the following industries could apply it too: real estate, healthcare, and retail.

 What does a practical application of it look like, briefly?
-Seeing as the United States just wrapped up a midterm election, let’s use voting.
+Let’s use voting as an example.

 What Are Blockchain’s Advantages?

 Blockchain technology, as mentioned previously, has a high level of security.
 One illustration is how information security is handled, which involves protocols for authentication, data confidentiality, and data integrity.